The perfume Princess Diana reportedly wore is 20% off for Black Friday

 If ever there were a brand well suited to a princess, it would be Penhaligon’s, especially given its Royal Warrant.
 And if that wasn’t enough of a tie, the brand’s Highgrove bouquet collection was created in 2022 and inspired by King Charles III‘s private country residence.

 As for the bluebell aroma, it’s timelessly sophisticated with a citrus, hyacinth and clove accord.
-While the eau de toilette usually costs in the region of £140, you can save 20 per cent with this rare Penhaligon’s Black Friday discount.
+This is among the best perfume Black Friday deals, since the eau de toilette usually costs in the region of £140, you can save 20 per cent with this rare Penhaligon’s Black Friday discount.
 Scroll on for all the important details, including the code you’ll need at checkout.

 If you’ve never caught a whiff of bluebell, the brand’s immersive description does it justice.
 “Bluebell instantly transports you to British woodland, surrounded by dripping leaves, skin tingling with spring,” according to Penhaligon’s.